-– multichannel voice frequency telegraphy, single sideband, suppressed carrier J7B
+– multichannel voice frequency telegraphy, single sideband, suppressed carrier J7A

-– other transmissions such as automatic data transmission, single sideband, suppressed carrier JXX
+– telegraphy or data transmissions using any other single sideband, suppressed carrier modulation, under the condition that the reference frequency of the concerned transmission corresponds to the list of carrier (reference) frequencies (No. 27/18) and its occupied bandwidth does not exceed the upper limit of J3E emissions (No. 27/12), i.e. 2 800 Hz for each individual channel J2B, J2D, J7B, J7D, J9B, J9D

 Reason: Allows for new signal modulation types while maintaining the necessary conditions to be compatibility with existing aeronautical HF systems.

 2 Power